nguyenvk/NBAdrafts/README.md

 Class Attribute Values
 ----------------------
 1. all - applied to a UL,OL tag.
 A list of representations.
 When this tag is a descendant of a  DIV.id="drafts" it may have  one or more LI.class="year" descendant elements.
-When this tag is a descendant of a  DID.id="selections" it MUST have one or more SPAN.class="year" descendant element and it may have one ormore LI.class="selection" elements.
+When this tag is a descendant of a  DID.id="selections" it MUST have one or more SPAN.class="year" descendant elements and it may have one or more LI.class="selection" elements.
 2. description - applied to a SPAN tag.
 Contains a summary description of a selection.
 3. details - applied to a SPAN tag.
 Contains a brief description of a selection.
 4. draft-add - applied to a FORM tag.
 A template to add the next draft.
 The element MUST be set to FORM.method="post" and SHOULD contain the following descendant elements: INPUT[text].name="password".